Did you know…

 You can register your child for Free School Meals if you get any of these benefits:

-- Child Tax Credit, provided you are not entitled to Working Tax Credit and have an annual income (assessed by HM Revenue & Customs) that does not exceed £16,190
+- Child Tax Credit (provided you’re not also entitled to Working Tax Credit and have an annual gross income of no more than £16,190);

 Come and talk to us if you’re not sure.

-If you are not in receipt of Free School Meals now but have been anytime in the last 6 years, please let us know as Rye Primary will still benefit from this extra funding.
+If you are not in receipt of Free School Meals now but have been anytime in the last 6 years, please let the Office know as we will still benefit from this extra funding.

 For information about free school meals including: